-To demonstrate this, we quantify the control overhead in a network of 50 nodes (Figure 6) with varying number of flows in the network.
+To demonstrate this, we quantify the control overhead in a network of 50 nodes (Fig. 8) with varying number of flows in the network.
 Each flow is required to send 10,000 data packets at a rate of 50 kbps.
 Flows are selected randomly in each run and the simulation is averaged over 20 runs.
-As Figure 2 shows, there is an astronomically high amount of control packet overhead in the network as the number of flows increases.
-Here we quantify overhead as the number of RREQs forwarded by all nodes in the network.
+As Fig. 3 shows, there is an astronomically high amount of control packet overhead in the network as the number of flows increases.
+As explained earlier, this is due to the large amount of broadcast floods introduced into the network as part of frequent re-routing due to route breaks.
+Here we quantify overhead as the number of RREOs forwarded by all nodes in the network.
 Understanding the gray zone phenomenon motivates us to design a robust routing algorithm that detects and avoids fragile routes, thereby significantly reducing control overhead.

-3.2.2 End-to-End Delay Estimation
+3.2.2 End-to-end delay estimation

 A critical component of any QoS-enabled routing protocol is end-to-end delay estimation.
-Current protocols estimate end-toend delay by measuring the time taken to route RREQ and RREP packets along the given path.
-We observe, however, that RREQ and RREP packets are significantly different from normal data packets, and therefore are unlikely to experience the same levels of traffic delay and loss as data packets.
+Current protocols estimate end-to-end delay by measuring the time taken to route RREQ and RREP packets along the given path.
+We observe, however, that RREQ and RREP packets are significantly different from normal data packets, and are therefore unlikely to experience the same levels of traffic delay and loss as data packets.

-We perform an experiment to quantify the error introduced by the two estimation methods (RREP packets and hop count) to measure end-to-end delay.
+We perform an experiment to quantify the error introduced by two estimation methods (RREP packets and hop count) to measure end-to-end delay.
+RREP technique estimates the delay by measuring the delay experienced by RREQ packets and the corresponding RREP packets.
+The Hopcount technique estimates the delay as the number of hops \times the average per-hop delay.
 We select a small topology of 14 nodes and introduce a single 5-hop flow into the network.
-The Hopcount technique estimates the delay as the number of hops $\times$ the average per-hop
+As shown in Fig. 4, both the techniques introduce significant estimation errors: RREP Estimate overestimates and Hopcount underestimates the actual delay experienced by the data packets.